 Anyone without an acceptable (and documentable) reason for missing a test (or assignment or lab) will receive the grade of zero for the relevant work.
-To be eligible to recover the marks missed on a test, etc. you are required to contact Dr Hasenkampf, within 72 hours of the test or assignment and provide the appropriate medical or other type of documentation within one week of the test.

 Test content, and the level of detail of tests and the exam will be as covered in the lecture class notes, assigned problems, assigned independent reading, the figures from the textbook (as assigned in the lecture class notes) definitions in bold in the lab manual and the questions and answers posed within the lab manual.
 In our class meetings I try to highlight the most important and/or most challenging concepts and applications, but the posted lecture class notes are the definitive source for lecture content that might be included on the two in class tests or the final exam.